cyyself/cemu-docs/docs/mips/difftest-nscscc.md

 ./obj_dir/Vmycpu_top -linux -nodiff -axifast
 ```

-You will get the same output as above, but you will get about 40% performance improvement compared to above.
+You will get the same output as above but different in times because of AXI latency, you will get about 40% performance improvement compared to above.

 - Performance Test